banasrini/Microchip/README.md

 ![alt text](/images/properties.png)

-4. You should be all set up.
+ - You should be all set up.
 Now choose menu Run|Run Project.
 It will build and then upload the firmware to the board and then reset it (so that FW starts executing).
 You can monitor this in the "Output" window, below the code editor window.

+### Demo output

+If all went well, then after a few s

 On the debug console you will see periodic messages from the board as below: